dlcs/protagonist/docs/rfcs/020-non-image-iiif.md

 The above Manifest examples only show how content resources are to be rendered for the various asset types.

 The current rules for displaying asset metadata on a canvas, setting a default canvas label etc still apply.

-## Questions

-* What should the placeholder contain?
-* What path should the placeholder be available on? `/static/placeholder.jpg` on orchestrator is used above - is that enough?
-* Should we implement the `AssetApplicationMetadata` fallback of calling engine?
-Or if we can't find AAM do we not render (so as-is)?
-  * Given there is less use of AV - is it worth writing a one off script to backfill `AssetApplicationMetadata` so that this can always be used?